memery1446/DexAggregator/README.md

 - A local development network from Hardhat
 - Sepolia testnet deployment
 - Solidity version 0.8.19
-- Custom artifact path for frontend integration and security
+- Custom artifact path for frontend integration for security

 ## 2. Installation